web

 A sleepover is when an employee is required to sleep overnight at their client’s premises.
 It’s different to a 24 hour care shift.
 The span for a sleepover is a continuous period of 8 hours.

-How much an employee gets paid for a sleepover depends on whether they’re required to perform work during the sleepover.
+How much an employee gets paid for the sleepover period depends on whether they’re required to perform work during the sleepover.

-See Sleepovers in the Social, Community, Home Care & Disability Services Award for more information about how sleepovers work.
+See Sleepovers in the Social, Community, Home Care and Disability Services Award for more information about how sleepovers work, including minimum work periods before and/or after a sleepover.

 Minimum pay for a sleepover period